willfind/guidedtrack-syntax-highlighting-plugins/grammars/Atom/README.md

 * ctrl + shft + p
 * Type `language`
 * Select `Generate Language Package`
-* Replace the example.cson with guidedtrack.cson
+* In the file path given, replace `language-my-language` with `language-guidedtrack`.

 Note that you can trigger GuidedTrack syntax highlighting by making the first line of your file follow this format: